Skip to main content

 At the destination

-At the destination, the two lines go to the inputs of a differential receiver which detects the difference (‘V1 – V2’) in the amplitude of the signals on the two lines as the true signal.
-Thereby, in the process rejecting any common mode signal – either deliberate AC bias and/or common mode noise.
+At the destination, the two lines go to the inputs of a differential receiver, which detects the difference (‘V1 – V2’) in the amplitude of the signals on the two lines as the true signal.
+Thereby, in the process, rejecting any common mode signal, deliberate AC bias, and/or common mode noise.

 This ability of rejecting the common mode signal and thus any common mode noise in differential signaling makes it far superior to single-ended signaling, where there is no way to separate the noise from the actual signal.

-We will now analyze the differential pair when we have sent only odd mode signals on it – without any common mode part.
+We will now analyze the differential pair when we have sent only odd-mode signals, without any common-mode part.

 In this case, since ‘Vcom = Veven = 0’, we have from (7a) and (7b):